Exploring Aluminium Alloys: Density and Applications

 Density of Aluminium Alloys

 The density of aluminum alloys typically ranges from 2,640 kg/m³ to 2,810 kg/m³.
 These variations are due to the small proportion of alloying elements added to pure aluminum.
-For instance, the 5xxx and 6xxx series alloys are among the lightest because they primarily contain magnesium, which has a lower density.
+These alloying elements—such as copper, magnesium, silicon, zinc, and others—alter aluminum’s

 Density Chart for Aluminium Alloys